raspberrypilearning/astro-pi-flight-case-mk2/en/step_8.md

 This is the small, square PIR used on the ISS Astro Pis.
 It requires a specific matching cable which needs to be modified to allow connection to the Raspberry Pi's GPIO pins.

-The sensor has an unusual 5-pin JST-type connector and requires a matcging cable.
+The sensor has an unusual 5-pin JST-type connector and requires a matching cable.
 Unfortunately there is no easy way to use this connector directly with the Raspberry Pi GPIO pins.
 The Flight Units on the ISS have dedicated header pins on the mezzanine board to enable this connection.
 This cable has 5 individual strands of wire.

 ![Photo showing the KEMET PIR and cable](images/PIR_cable.jpg)

-One option is to remove the connecor for one end of the cable and solder the bare wire to another wire with a the female dupont connector at the other end.
-However the PIR cable's individual wires are very fine and this is not an easy teask, and damage to the expensive cable is likely.
+One option is to remove the connector for one end of the cable and solder the bare wire to another wire with a the female dupont connector at the other end.
+However the PIR cable's individual wires are very fine and this is not an easy task, and damage to the expensive cable is likely.
 A less risky method is described below.

 --- task ---